-Amy Brodesky, M.Ed., Principal Investigator
+Amy Brodesky, Ed.M., Principal Investigator

-Amy Brodesky has been a mathematics curriculum developer and professional development specialist at EDC for over 20 years.
-Over the past decade, she has focused her attention on improving mathematics instruction for students with disabilities, leading five related NSF-funded projects at EDC including Building District Capacity to Improve Mathematics Learning for Students with Disabilities and the ongoing Differentiated Professional Development: Building Mathematics Knowledge for Teaching Struggling Students.
-In addition, she was the study leader and co-author of the IES Issues and Answers Report, Math Education Practices for Students with Disabilities and Struggling Learners: Case Studies of Six Schools from Two Northeast States (2008) and two reports on performance patterns for students with disabilities in grade 4 mathematics education in New York State and Massachusetts.
+Amy Brodesky has been a mathematics curriculum developer and professional development specialist at EDC for over 30 years.
+During the past twenty years, she has focused her attention on improving core mathematics instruction and intervention for students with mathematics difficulties and disabilities.
+Currently, she leads the Strengthening Mathematics Intervention project (funded by National Science Foundation) which studied the landscape of mathematics intervention practices at the middle grades by conducting classroom observations, interviews with teachers and leaders, and a national survey.
+The project applied the findings to design a hybrid PD course specifically for teachers of mathematics intervention classes.
+On a prior project, Ms. Brodesky was the study leader and co-author of the IES Issues and Answers Report, Math Education Practices for Students with Disabilities and Struggling Learners: Case Studies of Six Schools from Two Northeast States (2008) and two reports on performance patterns for students with disabilities in grade 4 mathematics education in New York State and Massachusetts.

-Emily Fagan, Senior Curriculum Design Associate
+Emily Fagan, Senior Curriculum and PD Design Associate

-Cheryl Tobey, Mathematics Education Specialist
+Cheryl Tobey, Mathematics Education Advisor

 Cheryl Tobey’s work focuses on diagnostic and formative assessment practices and the development of materials and professional development for math educators.
 Tobey is a Mathematics Specialist for two projects funded by the National Science Foundation (NSF)—Formative Assessment in the Mathematics Classroom: Engaging Teachers and Students (FACETS); and Differentiated Professional Development: Building Mathematics Knowledge for Teaching Struggling Students (DPD)—as well as the Eliciting Mathematical Misconceptions (EM2) study funded by the Institute of Education Sciences (IES).
 From 2001- 2008, Tobey was Senior Program Director for Mathematics at the nonprofit Maine Mathematics and Science Alliance (MMSA) where she directed multiple NSF and Title IIA State Mathematics and Science Partnership projects each in the area of mathematics education.
 Before joining MMSA in 2001, Tobey was a high school and middle school mathematics educator for 10 years.

-Education Development Center, Inc. All rights reserved.
+©2003-2022 Education Development Center, Inc. All rights reserved.

-This project is supported by the National Science Foundation Grant No. ESI-9911831.
+This project is supported by the National Science Foundation Grant No. 1621294.
 Opinions expressed are those of the authors and not necessarily those of the Foundation.